matt1432/nixos-configs/README.md

     - if there is non nix code, it will be in a `config` folder
     - redo docs
     - every module should not do anything if imported
+    - all nix files that represent a module should be `default.nix` (a nix file which is imported directly can be called anything alongside `default.nix`)

 ## AGS